-Your income, expenses, and intentions of surrendering property will determine whether or not you qualify for a chapter 7.
-In a chapter 7 case you can discharge all general unsecure debts.
+Your income, expenses, and intentions of surrendering property will determine whether or not you qualify for chapter 7.
+In a Chapter 7 Bankruptcy Lawyer in Fontana ca case, you can discharge all general unsecured debts.

 When you file a bankruptcy petition, it imposes something called an “automatic stay.”
 This is imposed without any judicial action and stops most collection actions against you or your property.